Saskatchewan Commercial Innovation Incentive (SCII)

 - $3.5 million in new provincial CIT taxes paid; or

-- Optional: A proposed new economic benefit benchmark as pre-approved by the Ministry of the Economy.
+- Propose a new economic benefit benchmark as pre-approved by the Ministry of Trade and Export Development.

 d) Once the applicant/eligible corporation demonstrates the required new economic benefits to Saskatchewan, it will be issued an SCII Certificate.
 The corporation can then submit the SCII Certificate to the Ministry of Finance at a time of its choosing to begin claiming its 10 or 15-year corporate income tax rebate benefit period.